Mastering the long layover – Singapore and Changi Airport

 If you want relief from toting your suitcases or if you’re leaving the airport, each terminal has a luggage check in service.
 Prices are very reasonable for up to 24 hours or more.

 Window shop to your heart’s desire from Armani galleries to Swaroski Crystals.
 There also a Shopper Rewards Program and retail options for visitors or transit shoppers, from the high end travel togs to the simplest souvenirs.

 Changi abounds with a wide variety of restaurants, coffee and pastry shops as well as fine dining selections.
 Those visiting the ‘Flying or not’ shops will have the 7% GST tax waived.
 See the full list here.

-During the 2013 Holiday Season the little ones were entertained by exploring the ‘world’s largest’ Pineapple house, could visit with Santa and there was lots of Sponge Bob love to be had in Terminal 3, including the biggest ‘Bouncy Playground’ in Singapore.
+During the Holiday Season the little ones were entertained by exploring the ‘world’s largest’ Pineapple house where they could visit with Santa.
+There was lots of Sponge Bob love to be had in Terminal 3, including the biggest ‘Bouncy Playground’ in Singapore.

 Four Story Slide:

 As soon as I have a chance to return I’m riding one of the world’s largest slides in Terminal 3.
 It’s 4 stories high!
 Watch the video here: Slide @T3:

 Departure looms but this is one long layover I would like to repeat.